sandhawke/crosscloud/overview.md

 ## Projects

 These are projects that are committed to the crosscloud goals and to participating in the consensus standards process to get there.
 Related projects that are not explicitely on board may be listed on the [reading list](reading-list.md).
-If you want your work listed here, do a pull request or raise an issue or just email @sandhawke.
+If you want your work listed here, let us know by the normal means (eg pull request, email).

 - [cimba](http://cimba.co) is a microblogging client ([source code](https://github.com/linkeddata/cimba/))